bshramin/levin/README.md

 - [X] Run multiple times and average
 - [X] Decrease numbers to make debugging simpler
 - [X] count initial channel openning as reopenning
-- [ ] When do they decide to reopen a channel in the real network?
 - [ ] Read network data from file (https://bitcoin.stackexchange.com/a/88333/112612)
-- [ ] Upper bound for the real network

 ## Transparent TODO: